aztecrex/aws-ecr-dockercfg-generator/README.md

 * AWS_STS_ACCOUNT - The AWS account the role exists in

-Credentials can be cached between runs by mounting a host volume to catch docker configuration.
+Credentials can be cached between runs by mounting a host volume to share the cached docker configuration.
 By default, the file is written to
 ```/data/cache/docker-config.json```.
 The cache location can be
 configured with the ```DOCKER_CONFIG_CACHE``` environment variable.